CheeGY/cheegy.github.io/_posts/2021-01-10-IntroChapterFreeman.md

 image: post5.jpg
 use_math: true
 ---
 This note provides key ideas and takeaways from the introductory chapter of the book, "Robust Nonlinear Control Design", by R. Freeman and P. Kokotovic.
-For each idea/concept presented, explicit references (titles, authors etc.) are given immediately after they are cited in the book, to facilitate easier reference and search.
+For each idea/concept presented, explicit references (titles, authors etc.) are given immediately after they are cited in the book, to facilitate referencing and search in the future.

 ---